FuseByExample/smx-ws-examples/README.md

 The following patterns are shown:

-* generating Java objects from a WSDL using the `maven-cxf-plugin`s `wsdl2java` command
+* generating Java objects from a WSDL using the `cxf-codegen-plugin` `wsdl2java` command
 * a concrete CXF web service implementation
 * a Camel route that dynamically acts as a web service implementation
 * a Camel route that invokes a SOAP web service